Jaywalking: Portugal

 It is illegal to cross the road except when the nearest zebra crossing is more than 50 m away.
 Any crossing above that distance is legal.
-Pedestrians have priority over cars but often ignore the rules.
+Pedestrians have priority over cars.

 Romania

-Jaywalking can be fined, but you are still permitted to cross the street on the corner of the street if no crosswalk exists but you don't have priority over the cars.
+Jaywalking can be fined, but you are still permitted to cross the street on the corner of the street if no crosswalk exists but you do not have priority over the cars.

+Russia

+Pedestrians must cross all roads at defined crossing points such as zebra crossings, pedestrian tunnels, footbridges, or unmarked crossings.
+Pedestrians are free to cross all roads without safety barriers, or a median if there is no crossing point in sight.
+Jaywalkers may be fined 500 rubles at the discretion of the police, or 1000-1500 rubles if intoxicated.

 Scandinavia

 It is legal to cross all roads except motorways in Denmark, Sweden and Norway.
-Cars and bikes are required by law to give way to pedestrians (but not bicycle riders) at zebra crossings unless there is a traffic light with a green light and it is green for the cars or bikes and no pedestrians are currently using the crossing.
-Pedestrians are encouraged to cross the road at zebra crossings if there is one nearby and are discouraged from crossing at a red light.

 In Norway, a red man at the crossing is the signal for pedestrians not to begin crossing if it would impede cars or entail danger, but a person may walk across if there are no cars nearby.
 Risking oneself by running across in front of cars is not legal.
 Cyclists are required to stop at red lights, but because not everyone is aware of that, the Norwegian national cyclists' organisation has proposed to end confusion by prohibiting all people from crossing at red lights.

 In Denmark, it is illegal to cross the road outside of a pedestrian crossing if one is nearby.

 In Sweden, it is illegal, but not punishable, for a pedestrian to cross at a red light.
 However, if doing this causes a traffic accident, the pedestrian could be convicted of negligence in traffic.